AdrianBaguio/citilogistics/README.md

 # Insix IT/Web work log
+**4-7-2021**
+Continue working with the driverapp
+- Added a feature to send drivers an e-mail message confirming they got assign to the new route. in Upload Route Page.
+- In the upload route page, added a feature so that it shows a loading icon when uploading a route.
+- Added a feature to show images on the list packages page.
+- There was a bug in the upload-route page on Global Zone.
+POD is missing.
+(Fixed)
+- Recent uploaded routes has POD = 0.
+Has to update them to 1 manually (Fixed)
+- Fix phone landline for Internal Staff.
+- After investigation, tried the ethernet cable in Citi it works.
+Try it again on FB, suddenly just works.
+The phone needs an update.
+Tested and working (Fixed)
+- Started upgrading Internal Staff's hard drive.
+- Error on cloning the hard drive.
+Bit encrypted is still on.
+Turning it off first.
+- Cloned the hard drive completed.
+- Encrypting the hard drive again.

 **4-6-2021**
 - Setting up a phone for Internal Staff.
 (Fixed)
 - Calculated how long the ethernet cable going to Internal Staff desk.
 (Fixed)